 To explain this process in simple terms, let’s look back at the 2020 NBA playoffs.
 Take the opening-round set between the Portland Trail Blazers and the eventual champion Los Angeles Lakers.

-That was a natural play, so a bettor at William Hill Sportsbook would’ve put money on the Lakers.
+That was a natural play, so a bettor at Caesars would’ve put money on the Lakers.
 And it paid off when LA took Game 2 easily by a 111-88 final.

 In the Eastern Conference semifinals, the underdog Boston Celtics grabbed a quick 2-0 lead on the 2018-19 NBA champion Toronto Raptors by taking Game 1 112-94 and Game 2 102-99.